Kowloon City has evolved from an industrial district into a residential area.

 |

-| Kowloon Walled City Park |
+Kowloon Walled City Park |

 After the war, high-rise tenements were built without authority.
 Those tenements lacked proper foundations and mushroomed over almost the whole site.
-The Walled City with its dank alleys became a notorious nest of drugs, criminals and vice dens.
+The Walled City with its dark alleys became a notorious nest of drugs, criminals and vice dens.

 |

-Demolition was completed in April 1994 and despite decades of neglect,
+Demolition was completed in year 1994 and despite decades of neglect,

 in the design or preserved as exhibits.